avsa242/max9744-spin/README.md

 # max9744-spin
 --------------

-This is a P8X32A/Propeller driver object for the Maxim Semi.
-I2C MAX9744 Audio AMP IC
+This is a P8X32A/Propeller, P2X8C4M64P/Propeller 2 driver object for the Analog Devices (Maxim) I2C MAX9744 Audio AMP IC

 **IMPORTANT**: This software is meant to be used with the [spin-standard-library](https://github.com/avsa242/spin-standard-library) (P8X32A) or [p2-spin-standard-library](https://github.com/avsa242/p2-spin-standard-library) (P2X8C4M64P).
 Please install the applicable library first before attempting to use this code, otherwise you will be missing several files required to build the project.